signalogic/SigSRF_SDK/mediaTest_readme.md

 # mediaTest Getting Started

-Here are some command lines to use with the mediaTest demo.
+Assuming you have installed the [SigSRF SDK + demo](https://github.com/signalogic/SigSRF_SDK), here are some command lines to use with the mediaTest demo.
 The demo is limited to two (2) concurrent transcoding streams, and two (2) concurrent instances (one instance = console window), for a total of four (4) streams.
 The commercial software has no concurrency or multiuser limitations, for either bare metal or VM operation.

 # Table of Contents